-Dear Paul:
+Dear Reg:

-On behalf of Ardelyx (the "Company"), I am pleased to offer you employment in the exempt position of Executive Vice President and Chief Medical Officer reporting to the Chief Executive Officer.
+On behalf of Ardelyx (the "Company"), I am pleased to offer you employment in the exempt position of Executive Vice President and Chief Operating Officer reporting to the Chief Executive Officer.
 This letter sets out the terms of Ardelyx's offer of employment, which is contingent upon the completion of reference checks to Ardelyx's satisfaction.
 If you accept this offer, you will be required to execute the Company's standard form of employee non-disclosure and assignment of inventions agreement.
 In addition, you and the Company will enter into a Change in Control Severance Agreement that will further define some of the provisions set forth in this offer letter (the "Severance Agreement").

-Your first day of full time employment with Ardelyx will be January 4, 2015.
-Your full time starting base salary will be \$16,666.66 semi-monthly, which is equivalent to \$400,000.00 per year, less applicable tax and other withholdings in accordance with the Company's normal payroll procedure.
-You will also be eligible to receive an annual bonus of up to forty percent (40%) of your base salary, with the amount of the bonus determined by the Board of Directors based on your performance as well as the performance of the Company.
-You will first become eligible for consideration for an annual bonus based upon your performance and that of the Company during calendar year 2016.
+Your first day of full time employment with Ardelyx will be on or before October 22, 2016.
+Your full time starting base salary will be \$17,708.33 semi-monthly, which is equivalent to \$425,000.00 per year, less applicable tax and other withholdings in accordance with the Company's normal payroll procedure.
+You will also be eligible to receive an annual bonus of up to forty-five percent (45%) of your base salary, with the amount of the bonus determined by the Board of Directors based on your performance as well as the performance of the Company.
+For the calendar year 2016, your bonus will be pro-rated and will be equal to one-quarter of the annual bonus that you would have been entitled to receive if you have been employed with the Company for all of 2016.

-In addition, you will receive a signing bonus equal to \$130,000 to be paid in full on or before your fifth day of employment.
+In addition, you will receive a signing bonus equal to \$250,000 to be paid in full on or before your fifth day of employment.
 This signing bonus will be subject to the terms and conditions of the Severance Agreement, which shall provide for your reimbursement of the applicable portion of the signing bonus to the Company in the event that you terminate your employment with the Company without good reason or the Company terminates your employment for cause, in either case, on or before the first anniversary of your commencement of employment (one hundred percent (100%) to be reimbursed) or during the period between the first and second anniversaries of the commencement of your employment (fifty percent (50%) to be reimbursed).
-Ardelyx will reimburse up to \$150,000 in moving expenses, and such amount will be paid in a lump sum (grossed up for applicable withholding) within thirty (30) days following notice by you to the Company that you have initiated your relocation to the Bay Area; which shall occur within two years of the commencement of your employment.